-- 2The microdroplets crash into each other and combine to form larger droplets of water.
-When they become too heavy, gravity causes it to fall to the ground as rain.
+- 2The microdroplets crash into each other and combine to form larger waterdrops.
+When they become too heavy, gravity causes them to fall to the ground as rain.

 - 3In the case of virga, raindrops falling from a cloud usually encounters a layer of warm, dry air.
 The heat and lack of humidity in the air cause the rain to evaporate or sublimate (turning it back into its gaseous state).